Taranum01/CodeCorner/README.md

 # CodeCorner

-This is an e-commerce webapp project made with React, Tailwind CSS, Redux and Node.
+An e-commerce website built with react and tailwind CSS.
+JSON server used for the backend to store user data for authentication and orders.

 Link-https://code-corner.netlify.app/